mathjax/MathJax-docs/basic/community.rst

 has already been reported.
 You could also be using an outdated version of MathJax, so be sure to :ref:`upgrade your copy <getting-mathjax-git>` to verify that the problem persists in the latest version.

+See the section on `Reporting Issues <reporting-issues>`_ for more detailed instructions.

 .. _community-documentation: